 The E-Wallet Design Process

-The quality of design is proportional to the rightness of the designing process.
+The quality of payment wallet system design is proportional to the rightness of the designing process.

 1. Research the Market